Hi my name Julia Hager

 My LinkedIn profile is very thorough and complete and contains a lot of additional information, such as recent recommendations, certificates, voluntary activities and an experience profile.

-My neurodivergency
+My neurodivergence*

 Information on my thesis research